How To Make Friends And Keep Them

 How Can I Find New Friends?

 Trying to find new friends as an adult can be difficult but often occurs naturally as we go about our daily lives.
 Over time, we make new friends at work, at school, at the gym, at activities for whatever our hobbies are, and so on.
 However, if this isn’t the case for you, there are other ways to make friends.
 Step one is pushing yourself out of your comfort zone a bit.
 If you’ve just moved to a new area or just are having a hard time general meeting and connecting with people, try pushing yourself to go to new places and try new things.
 When trying to make new friends step outside of your comfort zone, this can be scary, but it is a great way to meet people you otherwise wouldn’t.
 We tend to all get rather set in our own routines and comfort zones, so it’s healthy to break out of that once in a while, especially if you’re seeking to make new friends.
 Additionally, make time for your favorite hobbies, and attend events for those, such as renaissance festivals, rock climbing events, art classes, or whatever your interests are!
-You’re more likely to find and connect with like-minded people who share some of your interests and values by doing this, and as such, are more likely to forge friendships.
 You can also join some online forums, chat groups, or social media groups to meet friends online.

 Why Do I Have No Friends?